clajiness/qbop/README.md

 ## Usage
 ### Query Parameters
-The stats and logs pages can auto-refresh by passing `refresh` in seconds.
+The stats, logs, and history pages can auto-refresh by passing `refresh` in seconds.
 Use `refresh=0` or omit the parameter to disable it.

 Query parameters are per-request overrides and do not change environment variables.